durgeshak19/attivo-assignment/README.md

 ### To run Scripts
 1. Create a clone of the repository in a folder using " git clone git@github.com:durgeshak19/attivo-assignment.git ".
 2. Go to the attivo-server directory in terminal and run bash file using ./run-server.sh.
 This will start Mongo server [in docker] ,routing server and websocket server in your system.
-3. Similarly got to attivo-client directory and run ./run-client.sh .
+3. Similarly go to attivo-client directory and run ./run-client.sh .
 This will start client side socket and connections will be established between the server and client.
 4. All the necessary dependencies will be installed by running the above scripts.

-Port 3000 : webSocketServer
+Port 3000 : webSocketServer ,
-Port 5000 : server
+Port 5000 : server ,
 Port 8081 : mongoserver

 ### Design write up
 a.
 Used Web sockets to connect server to several Clients.
 Created Another web server to serve the requests from client and update the mongo database.